2025 Detroit Lions season: Week 2: vs. Chicago Bears

 In Week 2, the Lions hosted their division rival the Chicago Bears.
 The Lions opened the scoring in the first quarter via a six-yard touchdown run from Jahmyr Gibbs.
 The Bears responded with a 28-yard touchdown pass from Caleb Williams to Rome Odunze to tie the game.
 The Lions regained the lead via a one-yard touchdown run from David Montgomery.
 The Lions extended their lead in the second quarter via an eight-yard touchdown pass from Jared Goff to Brock Wright.
 The Bears responded with a six-yard touchdown pass from Williams to Odunze.
 The Lions scored the final points of the half via a four-yard touchdown pass from Goff to Amon-Ra St. Brown, which made the score 28–14 in favor of Detroit at half-time.
 The Lions scored ten points in the third quarter via a 34-yard field goal by Jake Bates and a 44-yard touchdown pass from Goff to Jameson Williams.
 The teams exchanged touchdowns in the fourth quarter, first an eight-yard touchdown pass from Goff to St. Brown for the Lions, then a three-yard touchdown run from D'Andre Swift for the Bears.
 The Lions scored the final points of the game via a four-yard touchdown pass from Goff to St. Brown, making the final score 52–21 in favor of Detroit.
-This was Bears head coach Ben Johnson's first return to Detroit since the Lions fired him as offensive coordinator the previous season.
+This was Bears head coach Ben Johnson's first return to Detroit since leaving the Lions as offensive coordinator to become head coach of the Bears.